muonlineph/sigs/README.md

 ## Usage

-1. Navigate to the project root directory using a terminal, then run the web server.<br>
+1. Navigate to the project root directory using a terminal, then run the local web server.<br>
 `docker run -it --rm -p 3000:3000 -v %cd%\public:/opt/app/public -e IS_DOCKER=true -e USE_POLLING=true weaponsforge/livereload-basic:latest`

 2. Load the localhost website at:<br>